-As a continuation to a previous report on the Linley Fall Processor Conference 2020, this post will cover the artificial intelligence (AI) processors and technologies presented in the recent Spring Processor Conference 2021 organized by The Linley Group.
+As a continuation to a previous report on the Linley Fall Processor Conference 2020.
 This time, however, there will be a big difference — we at EdgeCortix participated in this edition of the Linley conference and officially unveiled our hardware and software technology for low-latency and low-power AI inference at the edge.

 I will first cover our talk, and then summarize other AI-related talks from the conference.
 Similar to the report on the previous edition, talks that were not specifically targeted at AI acceleration might be missing from this article.

 EdgeCortix’s technology stack presentation was composed of two major parts.
 The first is the Dynamic Neural Accelerator™ (DNA) IP which is a modular, scalable, low-latency and low-power IP for AI inference at the edge using Deep Neural Networks (DNN).
 The second part is the Multi-module Efficient Reconfigurable Accelerator (MERA) compiler and SDK that provides a seamless user experience for machine learning engineers, allowing them to target our DNA IP in the same way as they would target a CPU or GPU.
 MERA natively supports standard machine learning frameworks such as PyTorch, TensorFlow & TensorFlow Lite, while transparently ensuring that the compute capability of the DNA IP is utilized to the maximum extent possible regardless of the size or configuration of the IP.
 MERA supports INT8 quantized models directly in the machine learning framework, with no custom quantization or re-training of the models being required.